Cynthia Westcott

 Cynthia Westcott (June 29, 1898 – March 22, 1983) was an American plant pathologist, author, and expert on roses.
 She published a number of books and handbooks on horticulture and plant disease.
-Her work was also featured in The New York Times, House and Garden, and The American Home.
-Westcott was nicknamed "the plant doctor" after her first book of the same name.
+Westcott was nicknamed "The Plant Doctor", and is credited with starting the "first ornamental disease diagnosis business" in the United States.
+Her work was featured in The New York Times, House and Garden, and The American Home.
+She identified the cause of the plant disease Ovulinia azaleae and a novel treatment for it.

-Education

-Cynthia Westcott was born in North Attleboro, Massachusetts on June 29, 1898.
-She received her undergraduate degree from Wellesley College in 1920 and her Ph.D in plant pathology from Cornell University in 1932.
+Westcott was made a Fellow of the American Phytopathological Society in 1973.
+She was also a member of Sigma Delta Epsilon, the Entomological Society of America, the American Association for the Advancement of Science, and the American Horticultural Council which merged with the American Horticultural Society in 1960.